 Biologists' overall concern is that disturbed whales use energy in reacting to ships, are diverted from previous activity (in Glacier Bay, mainly feeding) and may temporarily move away from preferred habitat or prey patches.
 It is not known whether whales that tolerate chronic noise exposure undergo stress or are otherwise deleteriously affected.
 As noted in the NMFS 1993 Biological Opinion, the long term effects of chronic disturbance on the whales' survival and reproduction may never be known.
 To protect endangered humpback whales from chronic disturbance in Glacier Bay, vessel management regulations are designed to allow NPS the flexibility to incorporate the latest knowledge about underwater noise, whale distribution and behavior into its management actions.

 Each whale's flukes have a distinct, stable black and white pigment pattern that allows researchers to distinguish individuals.
-Researchers photographically identified 176 individual humpback whales, including 11 calves, in Glacier Bay and Icy Strait during the summer of 2009.
+Researchers photographically identified 237 individual humpback whales, including 10 calves, in Glacier Bay and Icy Strait during the summer of 2013.
 This is the highest number of whales documented since the monitoring program began in 1985.
-Twenty five whales (10 in Glacier Bay and 15 in Icy Strait) were sighted on just one day.
+Forty-eight whales (14 in Glacier Bay and 34 in Icy Strait) were sighted on just one day.
 Research has shown that whales move between Glacier Bay / Icy Strait and other areas in Southeast Alaska, suggesting that the number of whales in all of these areas is interdependent.
 Mature female humpback whales typically reproduce at 2-year intervals, although there is considerable variability in calving intervals.

 Try fluke-matching for yourself!
 This "Whale Tail" flyer has a group of photos of humpback whale flukes on page 1, two of which are the same.
 Try to find the match, then look at page 2 of the flyer for the answer, plus some facts about each of the whales.